hsnetzer/BirdBush/README.md

 Swift implementation of a k-d binary space partitioning tree.
 The data is stored in a pair of arrays, making serialization very straightforward.
 Besides the classic k-d tree queries, BirdBush also implements a geographical nearest neighbor search based on [geokdbush](https://github.com/mourner/geokdbush).

+For a mutable, non-geographical k-d tree see [https://github.com/Bersaelor/KDTree]

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.